Is it Dreadfully fun being a Volunteer?

 You betcha!
 When you volunteer for Night of Dread you are creating a moving, shared experience that brings people together and impacts community well-being through art, activism and solidarity.

-And you have to admit, it’s incredibly fun to wear a big puppet like the Fear of Death Itself or dress up like the Bride and Groom of Death and parade around the neighbourhood to the raucous sounds and rhythms of the Kensington Horns and Maracatu Mar Aberto.
-What’s not to like?
+And you have to admit, it’s incredibly fun to wear a big puppet like the Fear of Death Itself or dress up like the Bride and Groom of Death and perform to the raucous sounds and rhythms of the Kensington Horns and Maracatu Mar Aberto.

 “Night of Dread sustains me each year… It’s become one of our family’s most cherished rituals.”Maggie Hutcheson, Block by Block Program Director at Toronto Ward Museum, Co-founder Department of Public Memory